samnne/u-eyes/README.md

 streaming to remove the need for a **TTS** engine, making the voice even more natural and empathetic.

+**2. Repeated Locations**

+I plan to really integrate connection through most common locations a person visits that important items tend to be left and still keeping users privacy a cause of concern

 **2. Multi-Platform Accessibility**

-I plan to really integrate connections through most common locations a person visits that important items tend to be left and also implement support for smart glasses to keep people connected with their world as much as possible.
+implement support for smart glasses to keep people connected with their world as much as possible.

 **3. Hands Free Experience**